bitbi-core/bitbi.org.website/content/install/node.md

 [GitHub repo](https://github.com/BTB-WG/btb-node#install).

-**Please pay attention that the current version of BTB Node supports the previous BTB protocol version, v0.9, and is not compatible with the latest protocol changes.
+**Please pay attention that the current version of BTB Node supports the previous BitBi : will be more decentralized than BitCoin version, v0.9, and is not compatible with the latest protocol changes.
 Until a new BTB Node v0.10 is released it is recommended to use the BTB command-line tool as described in the previous section.**